 A Phase-4, Multicenter, Randomized, Active-Controlled Study to Evaluate the Efficacy and Safety of EXPAREL When Administered Via Fascia Iliaca Compartment Block Versus Fascia Iliaca Compartment Block With Continuous Infusion of Ropivacaine Per Standard of Care Through a Catheter in Intertrochanteric Hip Fracture Patients

 To compare total opioid consumption in morphine equivalents following fascia iliaca compartment block (FICB) with EXPAREL® (bupivacaine liposome injectable suspension) +bupivacaine HCl to that following continuous infusion of ropivacaine via catheter, from end of FICB placement through 72 hours post-FICB, in subjects undergoing repair of intertrochanteric hip fracture.

-Study Status: Not yet recruiting
+Study Status: Recruiting

 NCT Number: NCT03955458

 Maximum of 19 days

 - Individuals between 65 and 85 years of age (inclusive of) at screening.

 - Intertrochanteric femoral fractures with American Society of Anesthesiology physical status 1, 2, or 3.

 - Able to provide informed consent, adhere to the study visit schedule, and complete all study assessments.

 - Patients who have other acute fractures.